SupremeTechnopriest/react-idle-timer/README.md

 ## Latest News

+Version `4.2.0` brings typescript support and dynamic event binding to `IdleTimer`:

+☝️ Events will now dynamically unbind when they are not needed (`pause()`, `stopOnIdle`) and bound when they are needed (`resume()`, `reset()`, `startOnMount`).
+If `onAction` is set, events will never be unbound.

+✌️ Added a typescript type definition file that will be maintained alongside this library.
+It requires that you have the react type definitions installed.

 Version `4.1.0` brings two of the most requested features to `IdleTimer`:

 ☝️ You can now use `IdleTimer` as a generic activity monitor via the new `onAction` event handler.
 We recommend using one of the built in `debounce` or `throttle` properties if you dont need every single update.
 It really improves performance.

 ✌️ Added a property `stopOnIdle` that allows developer intervention between the idle and active states.
 Good for waiting for an async task to complete before restarting the `IdleTimer`.
 If this option is set, you will have to call `reset()` manually to restart `IdleTimer`.